Court throws SA’s lockdown exit strategy into disarray — but it got it wrong

 Moreover, it requires the court to examine with great precision each and every step of the decision-making process, and to assess the evidence of how the decision was taken and whether, in an objective sense, the decision was correctly deemed to be in service of the purpose.

-Justice Davis’s judgment fails to do so.
-Although, if government did an inadequate job of placing sufficient evidence of their reasoning and decision-making process, then they are partly at least the architects of their own misfortune.
+Davis’s judgment fails to do so.
+Though, if the government did an inadequate job of placing sufficient evidence of its reasoning and decision-making process, then it is partly at least the architect of its own misfortune.

 The reference to evidence is scanty.
 For example, the court observes – without any citation – that millions of South Africans in the informal sector have less daily contact than people attending a funeral, making the “blanket ban” on them “appear to be irrational”.